chenxingqiang/jax-ml/doc/about.rst

    <div class="sk-sponsor-div-box">

-`The Chan-Zuckerberg Initiative <https://chanzuckerberg.com/>`_ funded Nicolas Hug to work full-time on scikit-learn in 2020.
+`The Chan-Zuckerberg Initiative <https://chanzuckerberg.com/>`_ funded Nicolas Hug to work full-time on jax-learn in 2020.

 .. raw:: html